matathias/CS179/project/readme.txt

 The main program, raytraceCuda, is located within the same directory as this readme file.
 Simply run "make" from within the directory to compile the program.

-util.cpp and util.h are helper files that contain useful code used in the main program such as superquadric functions.

 /------------------------------------------------------------------------------\
 |          ~~~ raytraceCuda ~~~                                                |